satish-pati/GPU_SIMULATOR/README.md

 - **Tasks**:
   - Satish:
      - Modifiy GUI for Python version .( by 20-Feb-2025)
-     - FIx errors in CPP version && Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
+     - Fix errors in CPP version && Test the excecution of BubbleSort & other instructions in Python version.( by 20-Feb-2025)
   - Niharika:
      - Fix parsing issues in  python version  .( by 20-Feb-2025)
      - Final Error solving & reviewing code in Python version( by 20-Feb-2025)